-I have recently been introduced to the "blessing" of teaching grandchildren through helping with their school homework.
-Hopefully, without getting into Political Correctness ~ we've so far failed to influence their habits with our toilet seat.
+I have recently been introduced to the "blessing(s)" of teaching grandchildren through helping with their school homework.
+Hopefully, without getting into Political Correctness ~ we've so far failed to influence their habits with "putting down" the toilet seat.
 Thinking about our expectations of a positive outcome, brought to mind this old saying about teaching a dog new tricks.
-On a scaled of 10, with 10 being extremely difficult, or even impossible, these kids may be up there at 10!
+On a scale of 10, with 10 being extremely difficult, or even impossible, these kids may be up there at 10!

 Teaching the seemingly Unteachable

 Well, when you don't know what to do, go back to things that worked for you in the past.
 I'm pretty proud that I know my "times tables", basically backwards.
 Reminiscing how the teachers got us to remember those tables, is a memory not easily forgotten.
 A patrolling teacher with a 15 inch wooden ruler, beat out the times on our backs, while we sang a rhyming song that engraved the times tables in our minds!
 Did we really know what we were recalling when asked a multiplication problem ~ or did we just "know" the verse?

 Who cares, I had all the answers and was able to follow a process that came up with a highly repeatable, highly qualitative, accurate quantitative answer over and over.
 That is what is required from folks to deliver in a business process.
 So, could I use this method to teach them and get them to perform?

 by "look it up!"